DanPoznanski/mywebcum/content/posts/Windows Server/index.md

 By now, you must complete the installation process.
 You are ready to start Configuring DHCP Server in Windows.
 The option **DHCP** should now be shown on the left pane of the window when you open Server Manager.
 A yellow-marked warning with the words **Configuration required for DHCP Server at…** and the link **More** should appear, as seen in the picture below.

 ![ws77](images/ws77.webp)

+The phrase “All Server Task Details and Notifications” will appear in a new window.
+You will see the “Post-deployment Configuration” line underneath it.
+As illustrated below, click on “Complete DHCP Configuration” at the end of that line.
+There will be an installation wizard.
+Choose “Next“.